 Buckelew Farm’s Terror in the Corn

-Bonvoyagewithbri.com has opened up my eyes to a lot of events and destinations that I never even knew about in the past.
-I am so thankful that I have done more research due to my blog, because I have found so many wonderful gems like Buckelew Farm!
+Bon Voyage with Bri has opened up my eyes to a lot of events and destinations that I never even knew about in the past.
+I am so thankful that I have done more research due to my blog.
+I’ve found so many wonderful gems like Buckelew Farm!
 I came across this farm while researching Halloween events for 2016 in Tucson, AZ.
-I found that in October they hold a Pumpkin Festival and Corn Maze, as well as a haunt event at night called Terror in the Corn.
+In October they hold a Pumpkin Festival and Corn Maze, as well as a haunt event at night called Terror in the Corn.
 This past Saturday I attended both events, and had so much fun.
 If you are in the Tucson area, make sure to take a trip down to Buckelew Farm and enjoy some October festivities.

 Pricing for the Pumpkin Festival and Terror in the Corn are separate.
 The Pumpkin Festival is $10.00, and includes entry, parking, wagon rides for pumpkin picking, corn mazes, and lots of fun activities for children and families to enjoy.